MrTact/StrangeFateCore/CoreSource/StrangeFateCore.md

 **Compel to:** Lose touch with the common man, rise to a challenge, grow overconfident in your abilities.

 ## Skills
 Skills are made up of bundles of skill applications we call trappings.
 A trapping is something you can do with a skill, such as using your Marksmanship skill to shoot someone or leaping from rooftop to rooftop with Athletics.
-In most FATE games, these trappings are often more implicit than explicit, but in The Kerberos Club they're treated more concretely and take on additional importance.
+In most Fate games, these trappings are often more implicit than explicit, but in The Kerberos Club they're treated more concretely and take on additional importance.
 Here, skills are defined by their trappings, for reasons that will soon become apparent.
 For a full list of trappings, see the Trappings section.

 ## Common, Unique, and Strange
 Skills come in three basic varieties: Common skills, Unique skills, and Strange skills.

 The Common skill list is a group of pre-defined skills, such as Seamanship, Academics, or Occultism.
 Their trappings are set and immutable: All instances of Academics, from character to character, have the same trappings and work the same way, as do all instances of Empathy, Stealth, Contacting, and every other Common skill.
-In other words, this is more or less the skill list you might find in any game powered by FATE.
+In other words, this is more or less the skill list you might find in any game powered by Fate.

 At 28 Common skills, this list might seem a bit overwrought at first, but many are highly contextual.
 Odds are your character can safely dismiss several of them out of hand right away.
 Never set foot on a boat?
 Don't even look at Seamanship.
 Is your game set in the Early Century?
 You can safely disregard Drive and Pilot -- tractor carriages and Aero Ships don't even exist yet.
 Street urchin?
 Resources and Science probably aren't your thing.
 And so on.